thetestybites

 3. 03

-Fold in the chopped artichoke hearts and dill weed until evenly distributed.
+Fold in the chopped artichoke hearts, parmesan, and garlic powder with a rubber spatula until evenly distributed.

-Done when:Artichoke pieces are visible throughout, not clumped in one spot.
+Done when:Artichoke pieces are visible throughout — not clumped in one spot.
+Parmesan is fully incorporated with no dry pockets.

 4. 04